Skip to Content

 Gangrene

-Gangrene can be caused by a lack of blood supply, bacterial infection, or trauma, often as a result of diabetes, blood vessel disease, or surgery.
-Your doctor may recommend a debriding treatment, surgery, or antibiotics depending on the circumstances of the wound.
+Gangrene has numerous causes, including a lack of blood supply or bacterial infection.
+Some patients develop gangrene after trauma to the body, often resulting from diabetes, blood vessel disease, or surgery.
+Your doctor may recommend a debriding treatment, surgery, or antibiotics, depending on the specifics of the wound.

 doctor-icon-red